Applicability

 - Replace

-ssl: { rejectUnauthorized: false }configuration. - During development, you can set
+ssl: { rejectUnauthorized: false }configuration - Set

 1. Define an entity